 Forehand Grip

 The forehand grip is the most commonly used grip in badminton as it allows for greater power and control while hitting shots on the forehand side.
-To execute the forehand grip, hold the racket with your non-dominant hand and align the V-shape between your thumb and index finger in a diagonal direction across the strings. your fingers around the handle and ensure a firm but relaxed grip.
+To execute the forehand grip, hold the racket with your non-dominant hand and align the V-shape between your thumb and index finger in a diagonal direction across the strings.
+Wrap your fingers around the handle and ensure a firm but relaxed grip.
 Practice the forehand grip to develop consistency and power in your shots.

 Backhand Grip